ECoC40: 40 years of European Capitals of Culture

 Roberta Ferrarini

 Roberta Ferrarini is a Ph.D. candidate at the Department of Management of the Alma Mater Studiorum University of Bologna.
-She works with the GIOCA research group on the management and innovation of cultural and artistic organisations.
+She works with the GIOCA research group on the management and innovation of cultural and arts organisations.
 Her research focuses on sustainable urban heritage, policy impact assessment and the role of cultural industries for sustainable development.

 She has contributed to several EU-funded projects, including the Horizon 2020 project "UNCHARTED", which aimed to better capture and promote the values and impact of culture and arts on society and the economy.
 She was also involved in the "Una Museums" project within the Una Europa consortium, which aimed to develop a network of museums in Europe and promote innovative approaches to the management and use of museums.